Nihilus888/Calendar-App/README.md

 and enjoy!

+There will always be some hidden bugs lying around so please do let me know!

 Would love to hear your feedback or additonal thoughts!

 ## Deployment site

-Hosted on the cloud using netlify.
+Alternatively, it is hosted on the cloud using netlify.

 https://calendar-application.netlify.app/